ConnorCorbin/30-Seconds-Of-Spanish/README.md

   npm run visual:approve
   ```

-5. When the component is finished, it is time to build the react web extension.
-This done by running the following script.
+5. Finally, it is time to build the react web extension.
+This is done by running the following command:

   ```javascript
   npm run build
   ```

-  Now you can find generated build in the `/build` folder.
+  You can now find generated build in the `/build` folder.